brunodiniz99/brunodiniz99/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working at Intesis Tecnology.
+- 👨🏽‍💻 I’m currently looking for a job.
 - 🌱 I’m currently exploring world of Front-End with a big interest in be a fullstack.
 - 🤔 My interests are work with java or javascript.
 - 💼 I’m pursuing a Bachelor's degree in Computer Science doing last semester.